melissamcewen/uniquepetz/src/selective.md

 ### Unfancy Poodles (2021)

-I love Petz poodle behavior but not the poodle cut.
+I love Petz poodle behavior but with poodle "pet cute".
 These puppies have poodle behavior and the appearance of poodles except they have dali ears and scottie heads.
 Also useful for breeding labradoodles and other types of dogs without worrying about the puppies having partial poodle cuts.

 ![Unfancy poodles](https://cdn.glitch.com/e8c48446-7221-44a1-aabd-d809cd1d1e34%2Funfancy.png?v=1620005569138)